redislabs-training/ru102py/README.md

 After running `make dev` access https://localhost:8001 to see the app.

-### Manually
+### Running Manually

-You can use the `flask` command to run the dev server manually, like so:
+If you need to override command-line flags when running Flask, you can use the `flask` command to run the dev server manually.

+To do, first activate the project's virtual environment:

+    $ source env/bin/activate

+Then can run the `flask` command:

-    FLASK_APP=redisolar flask run --port=8001
+    $ FLASK_APP=redisolar flask run --port=8001

-### Password protection

-If your Redis instance requires a password, set it using the `REDISOLAR_REDIS_PASSWORD` environment variable.

-See instructions in the "Password protection" section of the previous instructions on loading sample data for more information on setting environment variables.

 ## Running tests

 You can run `make test` to run the unit tests.
 Doing so will build a virtualenv automatically if you have not already done so.

+### Manually

+You can run individual tests by calling `pytest` manually.
+To do, first activate the project's virtual environment:

+    $ source env/bin/activate

+Then run `pytest` with whatever options you want.
+For example, here is how you run a specific test:

+    $ pytest -k test_set_get

+## Questions?

+Chat with our teaching assistants on the [Redis University Discord Server](https://discord.gg/k5wr43E).

+## License

+This project is released under the MIT license.
+See LICENSE for the full text.